 MIT IDEAS Social Innovation Challenge

 Service-focused & ethical: IDEAS is a program of the MIT PKG Public Service Center.
-As such, all projects must have a service focus, working to address an unmet need for an underserved societal challenge.
+As such, all projects must have a service focus, working to address an unmet need for a historically and/or acutely underserved societal or environmental challenge.
 We are looking for projects in which the social mission is explicit and ethics is central.
-Projects must put any person or living creatures in harm’s way.
+Projects must not put any person or living creatures in harm’s way.

 Location: While projects can take place in the US or abroad, we are guided by MIT’s Travel Risk Policy for determining whether students can travel to certain locations.
 Please be sure to check whether your project location is on this list: https://icc.mit.edu/travel-abroad/safety-and-security/international-travel-risk-policy-country-warning-levels.
 We do not permit students to travel to High Risk locations, and we work with students on a case-by-case basis for other countries with travel warnings.
 If you are planning to travel or are traveling with PKG Center funds, we reserve the right to ask you to change, delay, or otherwise alter your travel plans if we think it necessary for your safety.

 As the Institute is still closely monitoring travel due to the COVID-19 pandemic, proposals where some can be completed locally, remotely, or with on-the-ground teammates are highly encouraged.

 Participation: All MIT and non-MIT participants may only join ONE team per academic year.
 Your team must be available to attend all required events—reviewer feedback session, the spring finalist seminar series, the Innovation Showcase & Awards Ceremony, and, if applicable, any other necessary programming.

 Repeat applicant: We welcome back all past applicants even those who were among our finalists cohort in past years.
 Past applicants may submit the same idea or a new project.